tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   * Chances are there is another factor at play that results in this positive correlation.
 One possible factor is that as temperature increases (during the summer months), people tend to both eat more ice cream and go swimming.

-* **Regression analysis** should be used to predict causation, i.e., how _x_ predicts _y_.
+Expain to students that **Regression analysis** should be used to predict causation, i.e., how _x_ predicts _y_.
+Close this activity by asking the following question:

 * How do these concepts apply to stock investments?

-  * Investigating the correlations of returns among stocks in a portfolio can help analysts properly diversify their portfolios and mitigate risk and volatility.
+  **Answer:** Investigating the correlations of returns among stocks in a portfolio can help analysts properly diversify their portfolios and mitigate risk and volatility.

-  * Non-correlated stocks in a portfolio tend to cancel out large swings in volatility; one stock may increase in price while another may decrease in price rather than all stocks increasing or all stocks decreasing.
+  Non-correlated stocks in a portfolio tend to cancel out large swings in volatility; one stock may increase in price while another may decrease in price rather than all stocks increasing or all stocks decreasing.

-Ask if there are any questions before moving on.
+Answer any questions before moving on.

 ---